2023 Australian Open – Men's singles

 Novak Djokovic defeated Stefanos Tsitsipas in the final, 6–3, 7–6(7–4), 7–6(7–5) to win the men's singles tennis title at the 2023 Australian Open.
-It was his record-extending tenth Australian Open title and 22nd major title overall, tying Rafael Nadal's all-time record total of men's singles titles.
-He also became the second man to win ten titles at a single major, after Nadal at the French Open.
-It was his 93rd ATP Tour-level singles title, surpassing Nadal's tally for the fourth-most such titles.
-Djokovic lost just one set en route to the title (in the second round to Enzo Couacaud), and extended his match winning-streak at the Australian Open to an Open Era record 28 matches (he did not participate the previous year due to being deported from the country for being unvaccinated for COVID-19).
+It was his record-extending tenth Australian Open title and 22nd major men's singles title overall, equaling Rafael Nadal's all-time record.
+He was the second man to win ten titles at a single major, after Nadal at the French Open.
+Djokovic extended his match winning-streak at the Australian Open to an Open Era record 28 matches.

 Nadal was the defending champion, but lost in the second round to Mackenzie McDonald.
+This marked the two-time champion, six-time finalist, Olympic gold medalist, and former world No. 1's final Australian Open appearance, as he retired from the sport the following year.

-Carlos Alcaraz, Casper Ruud, Tsitsipas and Djokovic were in contention for the ATP world No. 1 ranking at the beginning of the tournament.
-By winning the tournament, Djokovic claimed the top spot.
+Carlos Alcaraz, Casper Ruud, Tsitsipas and Djokovic were in contention for the world No. 1 singles ranking at the beginning of the tournament.
+By winning the tournament, Djokovic reclaimed the top spot.
 Alcaraz, the incumbent world No. 1, withdrew from the tournament due to a right leg injury.

 As in the previous major held a few months earlier, neither of the top two seeds advanced to the quarterfinals, with Nadal and Ruud both losing in the second round; this marked the first men's singles major since the 2002 Australian Open where the top two seeds lost prior to the third round.
-Tsitsipas became the youngest finalist since Djokovic in 2011.
-Tommy Paul became the first American man to reach the semifinals since Andy Roddick in 2009.
+Tsitsipas was the youngest finalist since Djokovic in 2011.
+Tommy Paul was the first American man to reach the semifinals since Andy Roddick in 2009.

 With his win over Thanasi Kokkinakis in the longest match of his career, Andy Murray won a match from two sets down for a record eleventh time.